c4s4/sweetohm/content/article/michel-casabianca.en.md

 Professional Experience
 -----------------------

-### 2015-2016: Freelance Developer
+### Since 2015: Freelance Developer

 At the end of 2015, I left the Orange group to work as a Freelance:

 - Since September 2016 I am XML and Java expert at Editons Lefebvre Sarrut.
-I'm in charge of developing tools to transform books in the editorial process.
+During this mission, I have conducted following projects:
+  - Transformation from old Dalloz encyclopedia format to the new DTD (XML and XSLT 2.0).
+  - Development of the new XML publication line for Dalloz books and encyclopedias (Java, Golang and XSLT 2.0).
 - From December 2015 to August 2016 (9 months), I have been Java Expert at SQLI in Pessac.
 I have been technical referent on a computation batch project (proofs of concept, Spring Batch adoption, database migration scripts, package generation, continuous integration, etc).
 I have also work on transverse projects, such as reception of maintenance projects (code and database audits, securisation cost estimates), Python training and other missions.

 ### 2008-2015: Expert Engineer at Orange Applications for Business